عنوان مقاله [English]

 Results and Discussion

-The results showed that in the future period, based on CORDEX-MNA coordinated project simulations for North Africa and the Middle-East, downscaled RCM dynamics models; the amount of reference evapotranspiration as one of the most important components of the hydrological cycle will increase compared to the historical period (1980-2005).
+The results showed that in the future period, based on CORDEX-MNA coordinated project simulations for North Africa and the Middle-East, downscaled dynamics models; the amount of reference evapotranspiration as one of the most important components of the hydrological cycle will increase compared to the historical period (1980-2005).
 In terms of temporal variation, the highest changes will occur in mid-winter to early autumn.
-Under the RCP scenario, the ETo will increase to 34 mm in hot months such as August.
+Under the RCP scenario, the ETo will increase to 34 mm in the hot months such as August.
 Under the mid-term scenario, the ETo value will increase compared to the historical period, but this increasing will be less than the upper limit scenario.
-Spatially, the main foci of high reference evapotranspiration are located in the central areas around Kavir and Lut plains, Jazmourian areas and the southern half of Iran.
-The results showed that in the context of climate change and based on the downscaled data of the CORDEX -MNA project; the range of high potential evapotranspiration in Iran will increase.
+Spatially, the main foci of high reference evapotranspiration are located in the central areas around Kavir and Lut plains, Jazmourian areas and the southern half of the Iran.
+The results showed that in the context of climate change and based on the downscaled data of the CORDEX -MNA project; the range of high potential evapotranspiration in the Iran will increase.
 In fact, high latitudes will experience an increase in the amount of ETo due to changes in air temperature and precipitation patterns and increasing air temperature trends.
 These conditions will be an alarm for Iran with arid and semi-arid conditions.
-Any change in the amount of evapotranspiration causes drought in the environment, followed by water needs and irrigation frequency for the agricultural sector as the most important water-consuming sector in Iran.
+Any change in the amount of evapotranspiration causes drought in the environment, followed by water needs and irrigation frequency for the agricultural sector as the most important water consuming sector in Iran.
 Therefore, it is important to pay serious attention to water resources management programs.

 Among the models used, the output of the regional model; NOAA-GFDL-GFDL-ESM2M has more optimal conditions in simulating the effects of climate change in Iran.
 The ETo spatial pattern is a function of location components throughout the year.
 These conditions are well evident in the distribution of potential evapotranspiration.
 The amount of ETo will increase from west to east and from north to south of the country based on the spatial pattern obtained in the historical (1980-2005) and the future period from 2025 until 2050.
-The southern and central regions of Iran are the focus of areas with high ETo.
-The role of altitude and latitude factors in determining this spatial pattern is obvious.
-Comparison of ETo historical-observational period with the future decads to 2050, shows a significant increase in the amount of potential evapotranspiration in Iran.
-Under RCP8.5 from March to September ETo will reach the highest level.
+The southern and central regions of the Iran are the focus of areas with high ETo.
+The role of altitude and latitude factor in determining this spatial pattern is obvious.
+Comparison of ETo historical-observational period with the future decads to 2050, shows a significant increasing in the amount of potential evapotranspiration in Iran.
+Under RCP8.5 from March - September ETo will reach the highest level.
 In areas with high ETo in Iran, the average amount of ETo will increase by an average of 11 mm from April to June and in the warm months by an average of 17 mm.
 Under RCP4.5 scenario, these conditions are also observed to be incremental with a lower value.
 In the cool and cold months, in the high regions, the amount of minor and small changes and in some areas without change is observed.
 Significant increasing in reference evapotranspiration in August as one of the hottest months of the year in Iran is significant; because at this time of year, the demand for water consumption in all sectors; in particular, the agricultural sector is reaching its highest level, which necessitates attention to water resources management.
 In general, reference evapotranspiration as one of the hydro-climatic components, with any change in air temperature, will face increasing conditions that result in this increase, imposing more drought on the environment and thus increasing the water demand.
 Especially in the agricultural sector.
 These conditions are important for the geography of Iran with its fragile climate.
 Therefore, the land of Iran is currently facing tensions and instability in the situation of water resources, these conditions will intensify in the coming decades under the conditions of climate change.
 The need to pay attention to risk management and increase resilience in the face of climate change due to global warming can be considered a roadmap in this area.